astronomer/docs/software/install-airgapped.md

 When choosing a baseDomain, consider:
 * the name you choose must be be resolvable by both your users and Kubernetes itself
-* you will need to have or obtain a TLS certificate that is recognized as valid by your users (and if using the bundled container-registry, by Kubernetes itself)
+* you will need to have or obtain a TLS certificate that is recognized as valid by your users (and if using the Astronomer Software integrated container registry, by Kubernetes itself)
 * wildcardcard certificates are only valid one-level deep (e.g. an ingress controller using a certificate of `*.example.com` can provide service for `app.example.com` but not `app.astronomer-dev.example.com`).
 * the bottom-level hostnames (e.g. `app`, `registry`, `prometheus`) are fixed and cannot be changed.
 * most kubernetes clusters refuse to resolve DNS hostnames with more than 5 segments (seperated by the dot character; e.g. `app.astronomer.sandbox.mygroup.example.com` is 6 segments and might be problematic, so choosing a baseDomain of `astronomer-sandbox.mygroup.example.com` instead of `astronomer.sandbox.mygroup.example.com` would be advisable).